Does this sound familiar?

 I feel so fortunate to be working with a beautiful community of people through my programs, blog, and podcast.
 I’d love to connect and hear more about your journey and story!

-Whether you want to take a break from alcohol, overeating, or if you are just over the drama in life, get inspired with my favorite Tranquility Treats.
-They are fun things to do instead of your familiar default choices and coping mechanisms when life becomes just too much to handle.
+Whether you want to take a break from alcohol, overeating, or if you are just over the drama in life, get inspired with my favorite things to do instead of your familiar default choices and coping mechanisms when life becomes just too much to handle.